Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

   -  Makkusu is told the gladiator like event is only a cover for the war.
 They explain some of the backstory for the reason behind the war

 once he crosses the thresehold(telling yaharia that he is not supposed to be there) he learn that it is secret war that was being fought all along.
 He then sets out to create tech to end the war still beleving that it will fix everything(The world is broken and technolgy will be the catylst that will change it).
-This is until he learns even well intioned tech can be misused such as the tech he created that he learns was used by the red nation control cybervators.
+Makkusu is told that Technology is what caused the war but he believes it is because the tech was made with the purpose of war and he will do the opposite(Makuusu technolgy started and technolgy will end it).This is until he learns even well intioned tech can be misused such as the tech he created that he learns was used by the red nation control cybervators.
 Makkusu goes on a mission in which he fights Bursun Yaharia recgonizes him and Makkusu is confused as to why he is attackinh her despite this fact.
 He then realize that Cybervtors are not kept enslaved due to the lack of technolgy but instead due to fact that they want to keep the war hidden(do you still think the war can be changed with technology alone)

 ### Meeting the Mentor
 tells yahaira that he is not supposed to be there and resposnds telling him that she knows he learns that it is secret war that was being fought all along.